yinanfang/DBD_Capital/README.md

     Create $HOME/node/config/config.js and fill in info like $HOME/Others/configTemplate.js

+## Product Features

+## Architecture Features

+## UI/UX Design Features

 ## iOS Features:
 - [ ] Strong Mudularity
   - [ ] Modular and Reusable code
+- [ ] Multi-Threaded Programming
+  - [ ] Only update UI from the main thread.
+Do other work in the secondary thread
+- [ ] Dependencies Injection with NSNotification+Factory Methods
+- [ ] Localization of English, Chinese

 #### Use of Popular Third-Party Libraries
 - Core for all